Zinkelburger/ChessAutoPrep/Readme.md

 The server also serves as a /save-data endpoint which writes to a data.txt file

 EmailForm uses filter and the chess library to check for valid FENs.
 This way only valid FENs are written to the data.txt file.

+When deploying the site on a droplet, it can be difficult to run npm install due to limited memory.
+So I gave my droplet 3GB of swap (probably too much), and run npm install with node --max-old-space-size=3096 /usr/bin/npm install